PBarri/source-eye/README.md

 ## Installation guide

 This installation guide is done with a CentOS7 Linux distribution, although installers are provided for Debian based systems.
-The installers can be found at the [documentation page](https://gitlab.com/SourceEye/docs/tree/master/anexo-I).
+The installers can be found at the [releases page](https://github.com/PBarri/source-eye/releases).

 ### Install Java